Dehydrated Baby Is your baby dehydrated?

 - Sunken fontanel.

-- Decrease in the number of wet nappies.
+- A decrease in the number of wet nappies.

 - Unusual sleepiness.